-You can see that changing the zero of your rifle sights has an effect on the maximum Point Blank Range.
-I have my personal Model 89 zeroed at 150 yards for a 183 yard Maximum Point Blank Range with this load.
-With this setup, I can hold on the same point for deer within 183 yards and be assured that the bullet will hit in the vitals, if I do my part.
+You can see that changing the zero of your rifle sights affects the maximum Point-Blank Range.
+I have my personal Model 89 zeroed at 150 yards for a 183-yard Maximum Point-Blank Range with this load.
+With this setup, I can hold on to the same point for deer within 183 yards and be assured that the bullet will hit in the vitals if I do my part.

+©2021 Big Horn Armory Inc.

+www.bighornarmory.com